 Whistler Olympic Plaza (WOP) Crew is responsible for assisting with the two evening events taking place at WOP.
 If you like to watch bike movies and can stay up past 9pm, then this position is for you.
 Volunteers will be responsible for assisting with the set-up, security, ushering and teardown of each event.

-Kidsworx Crew supports the many Kidsworx competitions and activities, such as Run Bike Races, Scavenger Hunts and the Kidsworx XC Race.
+Kidsworx Crew supports the many Kidsworx competitions and activities, such as Run Bike Races, Scavenger Hunts and the Kidsworx Dirt Pumptrack Challenge.
 This position is ideal if you enjoy working with up and coming bikers and enjoy interacting with people.
 Experience in organizing other kids events and activities is an asset for this crew.

 Greenworx Crew will be responsible for managing waste generated throughout the festival, helping to ensure our ecological footprint is minimized wherever possible.
 Volunteers will be educated on the proper diversion of materials and spend the majority of time interacting with guests.
 Communication skills and an outgoing personality are great assets for this position.
 Flexible and split shifts available.